platypus-finance/platypus_lambda/README.md

 # Platypus Lambda

 This repository stores all of the AWS Lambda functions used by Platypus Dapp.
+It is maintained by the [Serverless framework](https://www.serverless.com/).

 ## Deployed Functions